aditya6100/BBDMS/README.md

    ```bash
    cd BBDMS
    ```
+3. Copy project files to your web server's document root
+   *   Move the contents of the cloned repository into your XAMPP's `htdocs` folder or WAMP's `www` folder (e.g., `C:\xampp\htdocs\bbdms`).
-3. Import the database
+4. Import the database
+   *   Start Apache and MySQL from your XAMPP/WAMP control panel.
+   *   Open phpMyAdmin (usually via `http://localhost/phpmyadmin`).
-   *   Create a MySQL database (e.g., `bbdms_db`).
+   *   Create a new database (e.g., `bbdms_db`).
-   *   Import the provided SQL dump (if available, usually named `bbdms.sql` or similar) into your database.
+   *   Import the provided SQL dump (if available, usually named `bbdms.sql` or similar) into your newly created database.
-4. Configure database connection
+5. Configure database connection
-   *   Locate the database connection file (e.g., `config.php`, `db_connect.php`, or similar) and update with your MySQL database credentials (hostname, username, password, database name).
+   *   Locate the database connection file in your project (e.g., `config.php`, `db_connect.php`, or similar) and update with your MySQL database credentials (hostname, username, password, database name `bbdms_db`).
-5. Place project on your web server
-   *   Move the project files to your web server's document root (e.g., `htdocs` for Apache).

 ## 🚀 Usage
+1. Ensure Apache and MySQL are running in your XAMPP/WAMP control panel.
-1. Open your web browser and navigate to the project's URL (e.g., `http://localhost/BBDMS`).
+2. Open your web browser and navigate to the project's URL (e.g., `http://localhost/bbdms`).
-2. Register as a donor or log in to access the system's features.
+3. Register as a donor or log in to access the system's features.
-3. Utilize the search functionality to find blood or manage donor/recipient requests.
+4. Utilize the search functionality to find blood or manage donor/recipient requests.

 ## 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.